OpenIPC/faceter/README.md

 - `--motion-debug` dumps per-frame motion volume, bounding boxes, and cooldown state.
 - `--debug-roi-logic` prints why blobs were accepted or rejected.
 - `--debug-save-img` is ideal for collecting ROI datasets for further model training.
-- If `libcurl` cannot be initialized the process exits immediately, so watch dmesg for startup errors.